pingleware/exempt-equity-token-offering/README.md

     Series 10 - under the rules of Regulation 10-12/G|B

 the new definition permits any order of funding based on the SEC regulation?

+# Project Structure
+This project is being built for both ethereum and solana blockchains, where the source code resides in the respective directories